-Mobility issues and dementia are big instigators of last-minute aged care admissions
+Mobility issues, falls and dementia are big instigators of last-minute aged care admissions

 Hospitals can organise aged care assessments and place you in any available aged care bed they can find